fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Ending datapoint for the range function
+Ending data-point for the range function

 </dd>
 <dt>start</dt>